 Transitions Program

-Otherwise eligible faculty in the midst of major life transitions, such as:
+We encourage applications from faculty in the midst of major life transitions, such as:

-- short term assistance with personal medical needs
+• short-term assistance with personal medical needs

-- short term assistance with family illness
+• short-term assistance with family illness

-- and other situations, are encouraged to apply.
+• and other situations, are encouraged to apply.

 Support may be offered for up to two semesters for the faculty member while moving through such a transition.
 Examples of support that the program provides include funds for a Research Assistant to assist with managing laboratory work; a Teaching Assistant to assist with instruction in the classroom.